lugliara/PICs/README.md

 # Analysis of Motor Unit Excitability Using Linear Mixed-Effects Models

 ## Overview
 This repository contains the R script and data for analyzing motor unit data from our study on the influence of different protocols of isometric handgrip remote contractions on tibialis anterior motoneuron excitability.
-The results contribute to a deeper understanding of neuromodulatory mechanisms in motor control.
+The results contribute to a deeper understanding of neuromodulatory mechanisms (e.g., persistent inward currents - PICs) in motor control.
 Generated figures have been included in this repository for verification and visualization purposes.

 ## Repository Structure